 The part that is settled is the U.S. approval.
 The part that still varies patient by patient is access, affordability, and whether an oral GLP-1 is actually the better fit than an injectable.

-What FDA approval still does not answer
+What FDA approval still doesn't answer

 Official Sources